UUDigitalHumanitieslab/microcontact/README.md

 Dependencies
 ------------
 For the Python dependencies, create a Python 3 virtualenv and activate it. `pip install pip-tools` and then run `pip-sync`.
-For local development purposes, also `pip install pytest`.
 Some dependencies might require `python-dev` to be installed first (primarly for Anaconda3 users).
 Try either:
 `sudo apt-get install python-dev`